25 Famous Painters Who Shaped the Art World As We Know it

 Paul Gauguin

 Gauguin was a contemporary and friend of Van Gogh.
 Many of his paintings are reminiscent of the Impressionist style.
-However, his bold colorations and use of black outlines around flat surfaces in many of his works cement his place in Post-Impressionism.
+However, his bold colorations and use of black outlines around flat surfaces in many works cement his place in Post-Impressionism.

 The American Naturalist Movement